tresoldi/gled/README.md

 ## License

-As the original ASJP data,
+As the original ASJP data, this dataset is released under the terms of the [Creative Commons Attribution 4.0 International (CC BY 4.0)] license.
+You are free to share and adapt the data, as long as you give appropriate credit, provide a link to the license, indicate if changes were made, and don't establish additional restrictions on the derivative work.

 ## Author and citation

-The library is developed by Tiago Tresoldi (tiago.tresoldi@lingfil.uu.se).
-The library is developed in the context of the [Cultural Evolution of Texts](https://github.com/evotext/) project, with funding from the [Riksbankens Jubileumsfond](https://www.rj.se/) (grant agreement ID:
+The dataset is developed by Tiago Tresoldi (tiago.tresoldi@lingfil.uu.se).
+It is developed in the context of the [Cultural Evolution of Texts](https://github.com/evotext/) project, with funding from the [Riksbankens Jubileumsfond](https://www.rj.se/) (grant agreement ID:
 [MXM19-1087:1](https://www.rj.se/en/anslag/2019/cultural-evolution-of-texts/)).

-If you use `GLED`, please cite it as:
+If you use this dataset, please cite it as:

 > Tresoldi, T., (2022).